Technical Report LTRMP 2008–T002

 Regular assessment of the condition of the river is needed to improve management plans and evaluate their effectiveness.
-This report provides a summary of the recent status (mean and range of conditions) and trends (change in direction over time) for 24 indicators of the ecological condition of the Upper Mississippi and Illinois Rivers using data collected through the Long Term Resource Monitoring Program (LTRMP).
+This report provides a summary of the recent status (mean and range of conditions) and trends (change in direction over time) for 24 indicators of the ecological condition of the Upper Mississippi and Illinois Rivers using data collected by the Long Term Resource Monitoring Program (LTRMP) element of the Upper Mississippi River Restoration.
 The 24 indicators were grouped into seven categories: hydrology, sedimentation, water quality, land cover, aquatic vegetation, invertebrates, and fish.
 Most of the data used in the report were collected between about 1993 and 2004, although some older data were also used to compare to recent conditions.

 Historical observations and current LTRMP data clearly indicate that the UMRS has been changed by human activity in ways that have diminished the ecological health of the river.
 The data indicate that status and trends differ among regions, and we expect that regional responses to various ecological rehabilitation techniques will differ as well.
 The continuing role of the LTRMP will be to provide the data needed to assess changes in river conditions and to determine how those changes relate to management actions, natural variation, and the overall ecological integrity of the river system.

 Part or all of this report is presented in Portable Document Format (PDF); the latest version of Adobe Reader or similar software is required to view it.
 Download the latest version of Adobe Reader, free of charge.